-Can you organize a group of friends or family from your school, place of worship, neighborhood, or other close community to help us collect critically needed items?
+Can you organize a group of friends or family from your school, place of worship, neighborhood, workplace, or other close community to help us collect critically needed items?
 We are happy to provide you with branded flyers outlining our needed items and workshop ideas to make the drive as successful as possible.

 - Men’s pants, shirts, and sweaters

 - Men’s shoes & sneakers